 Lakawon Entrance Expenses: 310 PHP (daytour + boat ride) + 250 PHP (Tawhai Entrance) + 120 PHP (Umbrella Hut; 600 PHP/5pax) = 680 PHP

 The process is fast and easy, and maybe even just took 10 minutes.
 I asked the staff what time is the next boat trip and he told me that they’ll just call us.
 They have no waiting area so we bought some halo-halo in the store beside the office so that we can sit and wait.
 There’s already another group (around 8 people) with us and a couple arrived 20 minutes after.
 BUT WE STILL WAITED FOR 1.5+ HOURS!
-It turns out they have a quota of 25 person per boat instead of a boat schedule.
+It turns out they have a quota of 25 people per boat instead of a boat schedule.
 But how do they expect to fill up the boat with 25 people on a Wednesday noon?!
 I hope they’ll come up with a boat schedule someday so that their guests can plan their time and also will add some good service points on them.

 We finally arrived at the island around 1 PM.
 We wasted almost 2 hours waiting and hungry since there’s no available lunch in Cadiz Viejo Port.
-So we hurriedly looked for an available umbrella hut since it’s in a first come first serve basis.
+So we hurriedly looked for an available umbrella hut since it’s on a first come first serve basis.
 And went to grab lunch at Sunset Bar which, again, I expected to be fancier but, again, it is not.
 It’s an open hall with wooden tables and chair and the foods are sold canteen-style.
 The food is pricey.
-We spent around 1300+ PHP for a plate of liempo, pancit, a whole chicken, 5 cups of rice and 1.5 Coca Cola for a basic tasting food.
+We spent around 1300+ PHP for a plate of liempo, pancit, a whole chicken, 5 cups of rice, and 1.5 Coca Cola for basic tasting food.
 Also because it is an open place, there are flies everywhere making it a struggle to eat.

 There’s still a lot of activity (with its corresponding prices) offered by Lakawon but since we were late, we didn’t avail any.
 Here are all the activities they have: Click Here! 🙂